ThorstenSuckow/conjoon/build-tools/README.txt

-This folder contains scripts for building deployable versions of the intrabuild project.
+This folder contains scripts for building deployable versions of the conjoon project.

 csscompressor.php
 =================
-cli script for compressing all css files used by intrabuild (except for vendor css files) into one file named "intrabuild-all.css".
+cli script for compressing all css files used by conjoon (except for vendor css files) into one file named "conjoon-all.css".
 All paths used by the script depend on the directory layout as defined by the repository.
 Make sure you run this script out of its current folder.
 Note: